 Consider the analogy offered by Siddhartha Mukherjee, MD, DPhil paraphrased here: Imagine inflammation as a fuse box in an old house that you just bought.
 You want to find the switch to turn on the light in the living room, or to turn off the alarm, but the circuitry is baffling.
 Some switches are unlabeled.
 Some are labeled but in a foreign language.
 Some read: Do Not Touch.1 So our task is to understand the switches and define the labels, then see what each switch does in the “house” of the body.

 We evolved to become inflamed.
-We needed inflammation to copy with pathogens, predators, rivals, and physical injury.
+We needed inflammation to cope with pathogens, predators, rivals, and physical injury.
 A finely-tuned inflammatory response is a vital defense mechanism against harmful stimuli of infectious and noninfectious origin.
 However, many modern lifestyle and environmental factors disrupt and overwhelm our natural defenses, leading inflammation to go sideways.
 Instead of resolving as intended, we now face an epidemic of uncontrolled and chronic inflammation, putting our patients at increased risk of many noncommunicable diseases.
 How we support our natural resilience in the face of this onslaught of stimuli strongly influences health and function.
 As practitioners, our goal is help our patients to thrive rather than merely survive.
 Increasingly, thriving requires the resolution of inflammation.

 We all know the downstream benefits of cultivating psychological and emotional resilience, but the scientific literature now point in a new direction: that we can and must promote physiological and cellular resilience too.
 Inflammation resilience is a critical component of physiological and cellular resilience.
 This resolution response is an active and highly coordinated one, led by a group of lipid mediators, known as specialized pro-resolving mediators (SPMs).
 SPMs are critical to our body’s ability to return to homeostasis—to “bounce back” from inflammatory stressors.
 The discovery of inflammation resolution and SPMs provides us with a new way of viewing and understanding inflammation and how we can support cellular resilience and thus our overall health.